 Most patients with this disease respond well to treatment and go about their lives with few interruptions.
 However, some attacks may be quite severe, requiring a period of bowel rest, hospitalization and intravenous treatment.
 In rare cases, emergency surgery is required.
 The disease can affect nutrition causing poor growth during childhood and adolescence.
 Liver, skin, eye or joint (arthritis) problems occasionally occur, even before the bowel symptoms develop.
 Other problems can include narrowing and partial blocking of the bile ducts which carry bile from the liver to the intestine.
 Fortunately, there is much that can be done about all of these complications.

-In long-standing ulcerative colitis, the major concern is colon cancer.
+When the disease has been present for many years, the major concern is colon cancer.
 The risk of developing colon cancer increases significantly when the disorder begins in childhood, has been present for 8 to 10 years, or when there is a family history of colon cancer.
 In these situations, it is particularly important to perform regular and thorough surveillance of the colon, even when there are no symptoms.
 Analysis of colon biopsies performed during colonoscopy can often predict if colon cancer will occur.
 In these cases, preventive surgery is recommended.

 There are several types of medical treatments available:

 - Steroids (Prednisone is commonly used) — powerful drugs usually provide highly effective results.
 A high dose is often used initially to bring the disorder under control.
 Then the drug is tapered down and then usually stopped.
 These medications are given by pill, enema or intravenously during an acute attack.
 In time, the physician will usually try to discontinue these drugs because of potential long-term, adverse side effects.